stryd0mbr3nt/fixableup-site/readme.txt

-Setup instructions will go here.
+Full setup instructions will be injected here.